 FCO Airport Live Departures

-Rome Airport Check-in
+Rome Airport check-in

-Checking in at Rome FCO Airport is simple.
-You can head straight to the check-in desk that belongs to your airline, show your travel documents and drop off your luggage all in one go.
-Additionally, most airlines offer online check-in up to 24 hours prior to boarding, and specific airlines like Alitalia have self-service check-in kiosks.
+Checking in at Rome Fiumicino Airport is simple.
+You can head straight to the check-in desk that is associated with your airline, show your travel documents, and drop off your luggage all in one go.
+It’s essential to ensure you have the correct documents, so research beforehand.

-To find your check-in zone, just look for the monitors at any entrance to find out your flight and check-in information.
+To find your check-in zone, look for the monitors at any entrance to find out your flight and check-in information.
 You can also check our Rome Airport Live Departures board.

-Rome Airport Departures Terminal 1
+Fiumicino Airport Departures Terminal 1

-Rome Airport Departures Terminal 3
+Fiumicino Airport Departures Terminal 3

-When to arrive at Rome Fiumicino Airport?
+When to arrive at Rome Fiumicino Airport departures?

 If you’re wondering about check-in times at Rome Airport, the airport advises passengers to check in 3 hours before international flights, 2 hours prior to European flights, and 1.5 hours before a domestic flight.
-However, if you’ve checked in online and don’t have any luggage to drop off, you can arrive a bit later to avoid waiting around in the airport for too long.

 What’s next?